richardgu26/ABCDGSE/README.md

 # ABCDGSE
-This directory holds the files for replicating the procedure used to get results for the DSGE model in the paper "Indirect Likelihood Inference" by Michael Creel and Dennis Kristensen
+This directory holds the files for replicating the procedure used to get results for the DSGE model in the paper "Bayesian Indirect Inference and the ABC of GMM" by Creel, Gao, Hong and Kristensen, which will be available shortly.
+The file DSGE.pdf is an extract, which gives a description and the results.

 The estimator is an Approximate Bayesian Computing estimator, computed using importance sampling and local linear nonparametric